 & Second Opinions

 You have two temporomandibular joints (TMJ) on each side of the jaw connecting the jawbone to your skull.
 They act like sliding hinges as your mouth opens.
 The sections of the bones connecting in the joint are encased with cartilage and separated with a small disk that absorbs shock and stabilizes the opening and closing of the jaw.
 TMJ disorders result in pain in the joints of your jaw and the muscles controlling jaw movement.
+Do you have a TMJ disorder?
+Your Trohpy Club, TX dentist can hlep you determine whether or not you're dealing with TMJ disorders and address these concerns in our state-of-the-art dental office.

 Symptoms of TMJ disorders generally include aching pain or tenderness in the jaw, near one or both joints, near the ears, in the face, or during chewing.
 TMJ disorders can cause joints to lock, hindering your ability to open or close your mouth.
 Those with this disorder also note a grating sensation or clicking sound when opening the mouth or chewing.